What Is Intensive Care?

 The intensive care unit (ICU) is also sometimes called the critical care unit.
-Here patients receive constant care and close monitoring.
-Some hospitals may have more than 1 type of ICU.
-These may include a medical, surgical, cardiac, neurological, or pediatric ICU.
-A patient may stay in the ICU a day, a week, or longer.
+Here people get constant care and are closely watched.
+Some hospitals may have more than one type of ICU.
+These may include a medical, surgical, cardiac, neurological, neonatal, or pediatric ICU.
+A person may stay in the ICU a day, a week, or longer.

 A team effort

-Although they work as a team, each of the people caring for your loved one has special knowledge and skills.
+The people caring for your loved one work as a team.
+But each one has special knowledge and skills.
 Healthcare providers plan your loved one’s care.
 Nurses do most of the hands-on care and monitoring.
 Others who may be on the healthcare team are listed below: